DallenCorry/All-School-Projects/Readme.md

-Dallen Corry
-This is all of the Projects from previous years.
+This is the repository containing all previous Repos that I created for School projects.